 Android Task Killers are apps that should prolong your battery life and enhance your device’s performance.
 However, they often don’t live up to that promise.
-There are many conflicting opinions on this topic, so I’ll try to break it down for you.
+There are many conflicting opinions on this topic, so We’ll try to break it down for you.

 Android’s App Management